What is momentum?

 - Angular momentum

-What is Momentum in physics?
-Here you will learn one type of momentum that is linear momentum.
 The product of mass of body and its velocity is known as linear momentum.
 When an object is moving in a line, or executing linear motion then it has linear momentum.
-It is denoted by “p” and is given by
+Linear momentum formula is given by

 p = m v

-where velocity “v” is a vector, thus linear momentum is also a vector quantity.
-Its unit is Kg.m/s.
+Here velocity v is a vector and p indicates linear momentum, thus linear momentum is also a vector quantity.
+The SI unit of momentum is Kg.m/s.

 Linear momentum and Newton’s second law